E-CAM/E-CAM-Library/Electronic-Structure-Modules/modules/ESPWSCFInterface/readme.rst

 Source Code
 ___________

-The source code is available available from `<https://github.com/michruggeri/qmcpack/tree/QMCQEPack>`_.
+The source code is available available from `<https://github.com/michruggeri/qmcpack/tree/QMCQEPack>`_ in the `QMCQEPack` branch.
+Specifically relevant files for this module include:

+* `src/Interfaces/PWSCF/ESPWSCFInterface.cpp`
+* `src/Interfaces/PWSCF/ESPWSCFInterface.h`
+* `src/Interfaces/PWSCF/pwinterface.h`

+and for the tests:

+* `src/Interfaces/tests/pwscf.in`
+* `src/Interfaces/tests/test_interface_PWSCF.cpp`

 ..
 Here are the URL references used (which is alternative method to the one described above)